rougier/freetype-py/README.rst

 This will download and compile FreeType with Harfbuzz support as specified in `setup-build-freetype.py`.
 Set the environment variable `PYTHON_ARCH` to 32 or 64 to explicitly set an architecture, default is whatever your host machine uses.
-On macOS, we will always build a 96 bit binary.
+On macOS, we will always build a universal 32 and 64 bit Intel binary.

 - Windows: You need CMake and a C and C++ compiler, e.g. the Visual Code Community 2017 distribution with the desktop C++ workload.